decond/decond/README.md

 Decond
 ======
-Decond is a framework to analyze the transport properties in electrolyte solution with various decomposition methods.
+Decond is a framework to analyze the transport properties of fluid with various decomposition methods.
 Currently, the decomposition by species and by spatial correlation is implemented and is based on [J. Chem.
 Phys.
 141, 044126 (2014)](http://dx.doi.org/10.1063/1.4890741).

 More details can be found on the [wiki page](https://github.com/kmtu/decond/wiki).
 If you find bugs or have questions, feel free to [open an issue](https://github.com/kmtu/decond/issues/new), or leave a message in the [chat room](https://gitter.im/kmtu/decond).